Nebraska first-time homebuyer assistance programs

 Get started

-Before contacting mortgage lenders, consider starting with the Nebraska Investment Finance Authority (NIFA) to learn what programs might be a fit for your situation.
-You can connect with a NIFA-approved lender to determine what you need to apply for a home loan.
-Whichever mortgage you ultimately choose, it’s smart to compare mortgage rates and loan offers to ensure you’re getting the lowest rate and best terms possible.
+If you plan on buying a home in Nebraska, before contacting mortgage lenders, consider starting with the Nebraska Investment Finance Authority (NIFA) to learn what programs might be a fit for your situation.
+You can connect with a NIFA-approved lender (or two) to determine what you need to apply for a home loan: Comparing mortgage rates and loan offers is smart to ensure you get the lowest rate and best terms possible.
+And, for more info on what you as a novice might be eligible for, visit Bankrate’s guide to first-time homebuyer loans and programs.